 The program now called “SYSTEM” was initiated in 2010 to foster environmental literacy and stewardship by using the local environment as a context for learning.
 Place-based education is used as a theoretical framework for learning which connects people to the places where they live, work and learn.
 Students make connections between natural and human-made systems in order to understand the complexities of urban settings.
 Utilizing the Greenpoint community as a starting point, the program takes an interdisciplinary approach in integrating science, technology, engineering, and mathematics with language arts, social studies and the arts.
 The program draws on the resources within the local community, thus students learn about the past as well as the present in order to create a sustainable vision of the future.

 As students work on their projects, they are exposed to a wide range of professionals within Greenpoint and NYU, including environmental educators, university faculty, historians, geologists, soil scientists, engineers, landscape designers, community activists, artists, gardeners, urban planners, and policy makers.
 Highlights include a mini course in street tree care through Trees NY, and an overnight trip to Black Rock Forest in Cornwall, New York where they learn about sustainable design, alternative energy, and forest ecology.

 Lentol Garden, a one-acre community garden in Greenpoint serves as the focal point for service learning and environmental stewardship.
 In the summer of 2010, participants worked with landscape designers to removed invasive plants, and garbage, created a trail, and planted native plants in an effort to restore the garden as an open space for use by local school groups, summer camps, and members of the community.
 In 2011, students focused on engineering projects.
-They worked with NYU Poly Tech robotics engineers to develop soil moisture monitoring devices, and also installed a rain catchment system in the garden.
+They worked with NYU Poly Tech mechanical engineers to develop soil moisture monitoring devices, and also installed a rain catchment system in the garden.
 In 2012 students built and planted vertical planters in the garden and in 2013 a drip irrigation system was installed using a solar powered pump to transport water from the rain catchment system to the flower beds.
 More recently students experimented with hydroponics and installed a native plant garden.